top of page

 Wagonloads of shame

-If true, perhaps it was Henry Stewart who got word to the peoples who a generation earlier had possibly saved his life.
-In any event, the ensuing horrific slaughter around the current resort grounds cast long and deep shadows over the once peaceful sacred grounds.
+If true, perhaps it was Henry Stewart who got word to the peoples who a generation earlier had very possibly saved his life.
+In any event, the ensuing horrific slaughter around the current resort grounds cast long deep shadows over the once peaceful sacred grounds.

 It's just water,

-and the long and winding road
+and the long winding road

-Natural healing methods like taking the waters fell out of fashion during the 1930s, 1940s and 1950s.
+Natural healing methods like taking the waters fell out of fashion in the 1930s, 1940s and 1950s.
 With the advent of materialistic reductionist thinking, to a medical science divorced from holistic awareness of nature's curative powers, water was just water.
-Any claims of health benefits by soaking and steaming and drinking mineral water were pure poppycock, shameless attempts to fleece a gullible public and divert them from their magic pills and eager blades.
+Any claims of health benefits by soaking and steaming and drinking mineral water were obviously pure poppycock, shameless attempts to fleece a gullible public and divert them from their own magic pills and eager blades.

-Dizzying stewardship
+Dizzying stewardship turnover

-turnover during a 28-year period
+during a critical 28-year period

 • Sacramento Scottish Rite Masonic Lodge (15 years) - c.
 1954-1969